x-board/x-board-protocol/docs/list-pins-capabilities.md

 used in a call to state that it's a capability of the board.
 Then you can use `FE` to "jump into" that byte and specify which parts of the byte sequence so far are supported, or just continue if the entire byte sequence is supported. `FF` can be used to terminate "go back up a level".
-The response is also terminated with an `FF`.

 If that sounded complicated, here's an example.
 It is for a board that supports only `00 01`, `00 02`, `00 03` and `00 04`.
 (This is less than the mandatory calls.)

-    00 FE 01 02 03 04 FF FF
+    00 FE 01 02 03 04 FF

 Or, here's the same thing formatted a little differently: